vsoul-km/static-website-blob-browser/README.md

   * Allowed headers and exposed headers: *
 - Go to Blobs menu
 - Click on the `...` next to the desired blob container (in the sample, $web is used)
-- Click on `Access Policy` and configure `Public Access for the Container`.
+- Click on `Change access level` and configure `Container (anonymous read access for containers and blobs)`.
 This is required for anonymously listing blobs using the SDK.
 - Go to storage account → Access Control IAM → Role Assignments → Add (role assignment) → Storage Blob Data Owner → Members → Select Members → Start writing the name of your storage account and then select service application subscription user (like SomeName-ee7d8ff34-1d38-4c50-9ea6-ae07586ad769) → Assign

 ![Blob browser - Static website](https://raw.githubusercontent.com/seguler/static-website-blob-browser/master/staticwebsitedemo.jpg)